nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-nuxeo-api-playground.md

 ![]({{file name='playground_data_structures_section..png'}} ?w=300,h=116,border=true)

-For example, to get information about the `userWorkspaceRoot` document:
+For example, to get information about the `UserWorkspaceRoot` document:

-1. In **Types**, click on the `userWorkspaceRoot` document type.
+1. In **Types**, click on the `UserWorkspaceRoot` document type.
     ![]({{file name='playground_document_type_properties.png'}} ?w=300,border=true,thumbnail=true)
     The schemas and facets of the document are displayed.
 2. Click on the icon ![]({{file name='playground_sitemap_icon.png'}}).
-    The complete inheritance structure of `userWorkspaceRoot` is displayed.
+    The complete inheritance structure of `UserWorkspaceRoot` is displayed.
     ![]({{file name='playground_inheritance_structure.png'}} ?w=500,border=true)
 3. Click on one of the schema names, like **dublincore** for instance, to see its structure.
     ![]({{file name='playground_schema_structure.png'}} ?w=500,border=true)